-With respect to improve parcels within the floodplain, the actual structures on the parcels may not be located within the actual floodplain, may be elevated and or otherwise outside of the identified flood zone
+^{}With respect to improve parcels within the floodplain, the actual structures on the parcels may not be located within the actual floodplain, may be elevated and or otherwise outside of the identified flood zone

-This parcel count only includes those parcels in the 0.2% annual chance flood zone, exclusive of the 1% annual chance flood zone.
+^{}This parcel count only includes those parcels in the 0.2% annual chance flood zone, exclusive of the 1% annual chance flood zone.
 The 0.2% annual chance flood, in actuality, also includes all parcels in the 1% annual chance flood zone.

-According to Table S-11 and Table S-12, the Sacramento County Delta area has 1,879 improved parcels and \$774 million of structure and contents values or values in the 1% annual chance flood zone, and 183 improved parcels and \$38.7 million of structure and contents values in the 0.2% annual chance flood zone.
-These values can be refined a step further.
-Applying the 20 percent damage factor as previously described in Section 4.3.11 of the Base Plan, there is a 1% chance in any given year of a flood event causing \$155 million in damage and a 0.2% chance in any given year of a flood event causing \$7.7million in damage in the Sacramento County Delta.
+^{}With respect to improve parcels within the floodplain, the actual structures on the parcels may not be located within the actual floodplain, may be elevated and or otherwise outside of the identified flood zone in Section 4.3.11 of the Base Plan, there is a 1% chance in any given year of a flood event causing \$155 million in damage and a 0.2% chance in any given year of a flood event causing \$7.7million in damage in the Sacramento County Delta.
 The loss ratio of 18.50% and 0.92% indicates that flood losses for 1% and 0.2% annual chance flooding, respectively, may be overwhelming and difficult to recover from.